28 Dec Don’t Sound Boring Use “Vocal Variety”

 Though you might think people like Luanne and Jacob were born boring, the truth is they just never learned certain speech habits that most of us pick up naturally.
 In working with hundreds of tiresome talkers, I have found that training in simple techniques of vocal variety usually does the trick.

-Vocal variety is the skill of emphasizing certain words to convey meaning and emotions so that those words “jump out” at the listener.
-It is the vocal equivalent of a colorful gesture.
+Speaking clearly with vocal variety is the skill of emphasizing certain words to convey meaning and emotions so that those words “jump out” at the listener.
+In the mechanics of speech, it is the vocal equivalent of a colorful gesture.
 The following tips will pull you – and the audience – out of the dull-drums.

 Pitch change.
 Change your pitch (usually upward) on an important word or syllable.
 Practice these sentences with a higher pitch on the word indicated, noticing that you have the power to change the meaning as you change the pitch.